Boy George: 2000s

 Later in 2007, two electronica/dance collaborations were released in limited editions.
 On 25 February 2007, Boy George was special guest DJ at LGBT nightspot the Court Hotel in Perth, Australia.
 On 4 March 2007, he performed as a DJ at the Hordern Pavilion in Sydney for the Mardi Gras Festival.
 On 11 May 2007, he performed as a DJ at the launch party for the Palazzo Versace in Dubai, UAE.
-Boy George cancelled his planned 2007 October tour via an announcement on his official website.
+Boy George cancelled his planned 2007 October tour via his website.
 In 2007, he toured as a DJ, visiting many venues around the world.

 Boy George played a special residency at the Shaw Theatre in London from 23 January 2008, followed by a full UK tour.
 In April 2008, The Biography Channel featured a documentary on the life of Boy George.
 The American tour which was planned for July/August 2008 had to be cancelled because he had been denied a United States visa due to a pending London court case scheduled for November 2008.
-On 2 July six concert dates in South America were announced.
+On 2 July six concert dates were scheduled for South America.
 Boy George participated in RETROFEST held in Scotland in August 2008, and a 30-date UK tour took place in October/November 2008.
 In 2009, he signed a new record deal subsequently releasing the album Ordinary Alien – The Kinky Roland Files in the autumn of 2010.
 The album consisted of previously recorded tracks mixed by long-time dance-pop record producer Kinky Roland.
 He took part in Night of the Proms, which is a series of concerts held yearly in Belgium, the Netherlands, Germany and Spain which consist of a combination of pop music and popular classical music (often combined).